At the end of this guide you will be able to…

 What is the Go/No-go task and how can you use it in your own research?

-The type of simple inhibition required to perform well in the Go/No-go task seems to generalise well to more complex behaviours.
+The inhibition required to perform well in the Go/No-go task seems to generalise well to more complex behaviours.
 In a recent study by Xia et al. (2020) for example, the researchers hypothesised that high trait anxiety can be linked to poor response inhibition.
 Affected individuals struggle to inhibit dysfunctional thoughts and behaviours that manifest as anxiety.
 In their research, they used the Go/No-Go task in conjunction with EEG measurements.

 As they predicted, individuals with high trait anxiety performed more poorly on No-go trials in the task than individuals with low trait anxiety.
 By running this task together with EEG measurements, they linked the impaired performance to a deficit in early response selection in pre-motor areas of the brain that are responsible for action planning.